Rhode Island Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Rhode Island.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Rhode Island's elected officials:

-- Establish tax parity for all tobacco products and fund tobacco control programs at the Centers for Disease Control and Prevention (CDC)-recommended level; and
+- Fund tobacco control programs at the Centers for Disease Control and Prevention (CDC)-recommended level;

-In April 2023, the Lung Association led a Day of Action alongside state partners at the Rhode Island State House.
-The day started with a day-long training of youth advocates and ended with more than 60 advocates gathering at the State House for a press conference with medical professionals, legislator champions, and youth speakers.
-Following the press conference, advocates found their legislators on the House and Senate floor to educate them on the importance of smokefree casinos and adequately funding tobacco control and prevention.
+In May 2025, the Lung Association led a Day of Action alongside state partners at the Rhode Island State House.
+The day included over 200 advocates gathering at the State House for a rally with casino employees, union representatives, medical professionals, legislator champions, and youth.
+Following the rally, advocates found their legislators on the House and Senate floor to educate them on the importance of smokefree casinos and adequately funding tobacco control and prevention.

 Rhode Island Facts |